 Each natural asset map needs to include a map of the natural and cultural assets that are most significant and of highest priority to your local community.
 Determining 'significance' requires that you set goals for what is most important.
-This was covered in Chapter Three, "Evaluating Your Assets," along with the importance of using data that have been collected consistently and are linked to discrete locations.
+This was covered earlier in this chapter.